By Cyndi | Updated Jan 2021 | Dog Life

 Our yellow Labrador Retriever, Cody, has developed quite a fan following and become a spokes-model for our Ranch so he deserves his own web page!
-Cody gets so excited when guests arrive and wants to greet newcomers who he's sure came to the Ranch just to play with him.
-Here he is with a favorite pair of repeat canine guests who we call his "golden girlfriends".
+Cody is our 6th Lab and his personality is ideally suited for his canine host role.
+Cody gets excited when guests arrive and loves to greet newcomers who he's sure came to the Ranch just to play with him.
+Here he is with a favorite pair of regular canine guests who we call his "golden girlfriends".

 Cody greatly enjoys his canine host duties at the Ranch and usually joins guests for an arrival day orientation walk to the barn -- he is happy to point out all the best sniffing spots along the trail and leave lots of pee-mail for the wild critters.
 Guests with dogs who don't spend much time off-leash quickly see how nicely their dogs run the trail with Cody while usually not straying far from their people.
 Cody helps get the other dogs in position on the picnic table for view spot photos, though he often ends up photo-bombing.